top of page

 This bill would allow the Attorney General to sue individuals or entities who appear to be engaging in or are presumably about to engage in a practice that would violate the Reproductive Privacy Act.
 This could potentially mean local governments would receive financial penalties for attempting to block abortion providers from opening.

 Latest Update: Re-referred to Committee on Appropriations on April 30.
-Hearing set for May 23.
+Being held under submission.

 Summary: